Sherry (song): Song in popular culture

 The song appears on the soundtrack album of the films; Stealing Home (1988) and The Help (2011), as well as a television episode of Two and a Half Men.

-In The Marvellous Wonderettes, Missy takes the lead on the song with the Wonderettes singing backup.
-At the climax of the song, Missy hits a Phantom of the Opera-esque high note, the ending similar to the Jersey Boys version.
+As with most of the Four Seasons' hit records, "Sherry" is included in the Four Seasons musical biopic Jersey Boys, with Reynolds's stunt being used to lead into the song.
+(Reynolds went uncredited in the musical and was replaced by the fictional disc jockey Barry Belson, a fact that Reynolds resented.)